teran/eos-1v-tagger/README.md

 * **Always** carefully review exiftool commands *before* applying them.
 * It sets ISO for each frame from the film settings.
 So if you have set ISO for particular frame to the another value it will still use the one from the film properties.
 * It allows you to specify timezone set on EOS 1V to properly timestamp scans so please pay attention to `-timezone` flag **which defaults to UTC timezone**
+* Since tagger releases are built on the most recent version of Golang it cannot run on Windows prior to Windows 7.
+Technically, it should compile fine on Golang v1.10 or earlier but it's unstested and not a part of release procedure.
+More details could be found at [Golang v1.11 changelog](https://golang.org/doc/go1.11).

 Licence
 -------